-Get the free Christmas Stocking Pattern and Tutorial after the jump…
+Get the free DIY Christmas Stocking free pattern below…

-First download our free Christmas stocking pattern here: Prudent Baby Christmas Stocking Free Pattern.
+To make this DIY Christmas stocking, first download our free Christmas stocking free pattern here: Prudent Baby Christmas Stocking Free Pattern.
 This pattern is on three 8″X10″ pages.
 Remember to make sure your print settings are not set to “fit to page,” you want this to print out as is.
 So print it out and cut out the pieces, then tape them together as indicated to create your pattern.
 Now trace your pattern onto your materials.
 You need:

 Now go ahead and cut them out.
 You’ll also need a few feet of double fold bias tape.
 I went store bought this time, a pretty pink to match my Amy Butler fabric from Fabricworm (this one is from a few years ago, but wouldn’t this one make an awesome stocking: Amy Butler Mosaic River??)
 I say go nuts with it.
 You don’t need a holiday fabric since the stocking makes it pretty clear it’s a holiday project.
 Maybe recycle a man’s shirt or a blanket, sweater, or burlap sack?
 Anyhoo, get your stuff all cut out: